Rio Hope-Gund: Club career

-Rhode Island FC

 On April 5, 2025, Hope-Gund signed a short-term deal with USL Championship side Rhode Island FC.
+At the end of the season, Rhode Island FC let Hope-Gund's contract expire.

+On December 18, 2025, Hope-Gund joined fellow USL Championship club Detroit City FC on a one-year contract with an option to extend another year.

 Personal life

 Hope-Gund's twin brother, Kofi, played soccer as a goalkeeper at Amherst College.
-He also currently plays for NYCFC II.